visualizevalue/mint/docs/guide/how-it-works.md

 Prices are tied 1:1 to the network (gas) cost of a mint on Ethereum.
 50% of the proceeds go to the artist, 50% is burned as per the rules of the Ethereum network.
-Creators can support the artist by minting multiple of the token, which decreases this ratio in favor of the artist.
+Collectors can support the artist by minting multiple of the token, which decreases this ratio in favor of the artist.
 There are no third parties or protocol fees.